 Courses will also include project consultation work with real-world organisations and further opportunities for internships and project management.

-See the Schedule to the Bachelor of Communication for an up-to-date list of courses.
+See Schedule C to the Bachelor of Communication for a full list of Communication courses.

 Communication graduates who emerge with critical thinking and analysis skills in new and emerging media will be in demand by the industry.
 Those who can engage with wider communities, utilise data, and are knowledgeable in bicultural contexts, are also highly valued.